linsomniac/uplaybook/docs/uplaybook_library.md

   want to be available system-wide (as opposed to project-specific playbooks).
 - The directory `.config/uplaybook/library` in your home directory.
 The recommended location for playbooks you download.
+- The directory `/etc/uplaybook` is a location for system-wide playbooks.

 For example, if you want to install the example "new-uplaybook" playbook from the uPlaybook github repository, you could do: